HomiGrotas/homigrotas.github.io/research/web/WEDDING_GOOGGLE_APIS.md

 ```

 ### storage
+### Quick Intro: What is Firestore?
+Firestore is a NoSQL database by Google that's part of Firebase.
+It’s designed for apps — fast, flexible, and scalable.
+It works great *if* it’s configured properly.

+The key thing is that Firestore relies on **security rules** to control who can read and write data.
+If those rules aren’t set up right, any authenticated user might get access to data they shouldn’t.

+### researching the app firestore
 After I created a user and logged in, I saw a weird API call I wasn't familliar with in websites: